iotblackbelt/generate_iot_edge_certificate/README.md

 1. Create a directory to hold your Root CA certificate and key file.
 For instance *\<WRKDIR>/root*.
 Copy your Root CA certificate and key file to this directory.

-2. Create a directory to hold a specific intermediate with its IoT Edge certificates.
-For instance *\<WRKDIR>/intermediate_1*.
-Navigate to this directory.

-3. Create the intermediate certificate.
-These certificates are placed in *\<WRKDIR>/<intermediate_dir>*.
+2. Create the intermediate certificate.
+These certificates are placed in *\<WRKDIR>*.

    If you've already created root and intermediate certificates in this directory, don't run this script again.
 Rerunning this script will overwrite the existing certificates.
 Instead, proceed to the next step.